Keep Your Financial Aid Eligibility

 Students will be notified of their financial aid award adjustments via their my.middlesexcc.edu email address.

 3. Never attending a class

 Financial Aid programs will not pay for course(s) a student does not attend.
 If an instructor reports that the student never began attendance, that course will be removed from the total financial aid eligible credits.
 This will reduce the student’s refund or leave the student with a balance.

 Student Support Services

-The Financial Aid Office encourages any student experiencing academic difficulties to utilize academic services available at Middlesex County College.
-These are valuable resources to assist you if you are struggling to maintain Satisfactory Academic Progress.
+The Financial Aid Office encourages students experiencing academic difficulties to use the academic services available at Middlesex College.
+These are valuable resources afforded student who are struggling to maintain Satisfactory Academic Progress.